Baijiong-Lin/FORUM/README.md

 1. FORUM: a more effective and efficient solution for multi-objective bi-level optimization problems;

-2. A more efficient implementation for [MOML](https://github.com/Baijiong-Lin/MOML) (but it is only applicable to multi-task learning).
+2. A more efficient implementation for [MOML](https://github.com/Baijiong-Lin/MOML) (*Hint: it is only applicable to multi-task learning with lower-level update iteration T=1*).